-This page is intended for teachers.
+This page is intended for teachers but also for anyone interested in learning more about Japanese history.
 Here you will find the JapanLab projects that are ready to be incorporated into your classroom.
 Want to teach your students about Japan’s tumultuous encounter with foreign powers in the 19th century?
 What about violence in Medieval Japan, or what it might have been like to be one of the famous 47 ronin?
 How about tools for remembering kanji and hiragana?
 We’ve got all that and more.

 -